colonelpanic8/okcupyd/docs/getting_started.rst

    for question in questions[2:4]:
        print(question.answer_options[0])

-However, in some cases, it is important to understand that objects are not, in fact, lists.
+However, in some cases, it is important to be aware of the subtle differences between :class:`~okcupyd.util.fetchable.Fetchable` objects and python lists.
+:class:`~okcupyd.util.fetchable.Fetchable` construct the elements that they "contain" lazily.
+In most of its uses in the okcupyd library, this means that http requests can be made to populate :class:`~okcupyd.util.fetchable.Fetchable` instances as its elments are requested.

+The :attr:`~okcupyd.profile.Profile.questions`
-:class:`~okcupyd.util.fetchable.Fetchable` instances make the http requests that are needed to construct its contents as its contents are requested.
-The :attr:`~okcupyd.profile.Profile.questions` :class:`~okcupyd.util.fetchable.Fetchable` that is used in the example above fetches the pages that are used to construct its contents in batches of 10 questions on an as needed basis.
+:class:`~okcupyd.util.fetchable.Fetchable` that is used in the example above fetches the pages that are used to construct its contents in batches of 10 questions.
 This means that the actual call to retrieve data is made when iteration starts.
-If you enable the request logger when you run this code snippet, you get output that illustrates this fact:
+If you enable the request logger when you run this code snippet, you get output that illustrates this
+fact:

 .. code::